deric/fast-community/README.md

 * `-o <directory>` directory for file output
 * `-c <int>` record the agglomerated network at step `<int>`

+## Algorithm

+See http://www.arxiv.org/abs/cond-mat/0408187 for more information

+  - read network structure from data file (see below for constraints)
+  - builds dQ, H and a data structures
+  - runs new fast community structure inference algorithm
+  - records Q(t) function to file
+  - (optional) records community structure (at t==cutstep)
+  - (optional) records the list of members in each community (at t==cutstep)

 ## Compiling

 On Debian install: